awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-wifi.md

 ## Validation<a name="w3aac11c23c15"></a>

-To officially qualify a device for Amazon FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
-Follow the instructions in [ Using AWS IoT Device Tester for Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the Amazon FreeRTOS User Guide to set up Device Tester for port validation\.
+To officially qualify a device for FreeRTOS, you need to validate the device's ported source code with AWS IoT Device Tester\.
+Follow the instructions in [ Using AWS IoT Device Tester for FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/device-tester-for-freertos-ug.html) in the FreeRTOS User Guide to set up Device Tester for port validation\.
 To test a specific library's port, the correct test group must be enabled in the `device.json` file in the Device Tester `configs` folder\.

-After you finish porting the Amazon FreeRTOS Wi\-Fi library to your device, you can start porting a TCP/IP stack\.
+After you finish porting the FreeRTOS Wi\-Fi library to your device, you can start porting a TCP/IP stack\.
 See [Porting a TCP/IP Stack](afr-porting-tcp.md) for instructions\.